Westinghouse Lamp Plant: Cleanup efforts

 The cleanup process started when there was a survey of Manhattan Project sites.
 The plant was inspected in 1976 and found low levels of radiation.
 Westinghouse filed an application in 1988 with the Nuclear Regulatory Commission (NRC) to decommission those buildings.
 The demolition of the buildings was done from 1993 through 2004.
 During that period, certain radioactive contamination was removed from the site.
 However, some contaminated areas were covered with asphalt and concrete.
 The license on the site was terminated by NRC in 2003 so that the site can be released for unrestricted use, although New Jersey Department of Environmental Protection (NJDEP) disagreed with that decision.
 In 2006, NJDEP sued Viacom (successor of Westinghouse) and others for the continuation of ground water contamination at the site.

-Current development
+Residential redevelopment

-Due to the proximity of the Westinghouse site and other former manufacturing sites to the Watsessing Station, the Township of Bloomfield is working on the plan for transit-oriented development in that area.
-The Westinghouse site, although still a brownfield site with ongoing remediation, has been re-zoned into Commuter Oriented Residential District which is a mixed-use concept that includes high-density residential units which will be close to the train station.
+Due to the proximity of the Westinghouse site and other former manufacturing sites to the Watsessing Station, the Township of Bloomfield worked on the plan for transit-oriented development in that area.
+The Westinghouse site, although a brownfield site with ongoing remediation at the time, was re-zoned into Commuter Oriented Residential District which was a mixed-use concept that included high-density residential units which would be close to the train station.

+The redevelopment was completed.
+The luxury apartments were marketed as "The Grove at Watsessing" which was part of the "Grove Crossing" complex.